I've been arrested. What happens now?

 2. The second purpose of ARRAIGNMENT is to appoint an attorney to represent you if you cannot afford to hire one.

 If you are in jail the day of your arraignment the court will appoint an attorney to represent you.
 If you are not in jail the day of your arraignment, the court will ask you to fill out a financial declaration to determine whether your financial situation requires the court to appoint an attorney for you or whether you can afford to hire an attorney.
 If the court finds that you are financially ineligible for a court appointed attorney your arraignment will be continued for a short period of time so you can hire an attorney to represent you.
-Remember that the services of a public defender are not entirely free.
-The court can order you to pay for attorney's fees and other court costs.

 You will speak with an attorney from the Public Defender's Office before you actually go in front of the judge for your ARRAIGNMENT.
 This attorney will have a copy of the complaint against you and/or the police report or citation made at the time of the incident.The attorney will ask you to tell them your side of the story.
 It is important to tell the attorney everything about your case.
 Your conversation with that attorney is completely confidential and they will not divulge any part of your conversation to the city attorney.

 3. The third purpose of ARRAIGNMENT is to enter a plea to the charges against you.
 You have the choice of pleading Not Guilty, Guilty, or No Contest.
 The public defender that speaks to you about your case will also tell you if the city attorney has made any offers to settle your case for a less serious charge and/or a less serious sentence.